Enjoy the Hoildays More With Mindfulness

 Child Mind Institute

 But in the rush to get everything accomplished, we often lose our connection with the present moment—how we feel, what we're thinking.
 We become so future-focused that we sometimes miss out on the little things that make life beautiful as it is—a compliment from a stranger, a warm smile from a child, a beautiful sunset.
-And in this season of gratitude, we find ourselves pausing on Thanksgiving Day to remind ourselves of what we are thankful for, when in fact the reminders are there each and every day for the noticing.
+And we find ourselves pausing on Thanksgiving Day to remind ourselves of what we are thankful for, when in fact the reminders are there each and every day for the noticing.

 Contrary to common belief, one effective way to cope with the holiday madness is to SLOW DOWN and take a little time each day to cultivate and practice mindfulness.
 Perhaps you've heard about this concept, which is rooted in Zen Buddhism, and has recently become more popular in Western society.
 Research has demonstrated that practicing mindfulness is associated with improvements in well-being, physical and mental health, relationship satisfaction, and attentional focus.
 In addition, the practice of mindfulness has been shown to help reduce stress and associated negative emotions such as anxiety and sadness.